Zomievey/midterm/readME.md

 3.In CSS, what is the difference between "em"s and "rem"s?

-Answer: ems are font sizes in relation to the parent, so if you you had a parent of 1em (16px) and a child 2em, the font size of would be 32px inside of the nested element, they also compound as you nest.
+## Answer: ems are font sizes in relation to the parent, so if you you had a parent of 1em (16px) and a child 2em, the font size of would be 32px inside of the nested element, they also compound as you nest.

-rem is sizes fonts by the root em ( html element), so the font size will be consistent throughout .
+## rem is sizes fonts by the root em ( html element), so the font size will be consistent throughout .

-## ems and rems can be used in padding and margin as well and will base off the parent font size or the root font size and can be used to scale and space elements properly
+## also, ems and rems can be used in padding and margin as well and will base off the parent font size or the root font size and can be used to scale and space elements properly

 4.What is the most specific CSS selector for the following HTML snippet?